 When the weather gets warmer, I crave all of the hydrating, fresh foods.
 I love this gazpacho dish because it’s super hydrating and refreshing – perfect for summer!
 I paired it with Sakara Life chia tortillas to dip.
-This recipe is raw, vegan, and gluten free.
+This recipe is made completely with real food ingredients and is raw, vegan, and gluten free.
 All you need is a blender to make!

 Cauliflower crust pizza that actually stays together?
 I got youu.